Jesse-Ibarra/Jli43-CS388-001/README.md

 ## Notes

-I had some issues with implementing the JSON
+I had some issues with implementing the JSON when I was trying to cast the results field and I was mistakingly treating it as an oobject instead of an array.
+This led to several crashes but I eventually figured out the problem and implemented the JSONArray correctly.

 ## License